michael-spengler/distributed-ledger-technology-hands-on-lecture/fun-facts/real-life-thrillers.md

 ## DeFi Thrillers
 The [Luna UST Thriller](https://www.youtube.com/watch?v=0CutSymg94I) ...

+## CePo (Centralized Politics) Thrillers
+Julian Assange & Edward Snowden were dismantled because they fought for transparency, fairness and freedom
+Mainstream Media + most "centralized social media" made politics instead of journalism
+Structurally installed opportunism gained power over pragmatic idealism
+Countries did business with system rivals - some of the money from this they used to buy military weapons with which soldiers from both sides were forced to kill each other - both sides believing the propaganda of their corresponding mainstream media

 ## The Rise and Rise of the DLT
 [Summary by Charles Hoskinson](https://www.youtube.com/watch?v=nhMwbtzdYcs&t=8s)